Top 10 Catty Country Songs

 Claws Out Lyrics: "You're causin' an involuntary clenchin' of the fingers on my hand / So, honey, move along, and find a place to park yourself while you still can."

 Nothing's worse on an all-too-rare night out than having to mop the floor with a woman who won't take her eyes off your man.
-We believe Gretchen when she says she "ain't scared to break a nail."
+We believe Wilson when she says she "ain't scared to break a nail."

 Two strong-willed women enmeshed in a love triangle are ready for a knock-down-drag-out brawl.
 While the bouncy tune sounds as if they'll end up BFFs after the final bell, Mr. Right has his work cut out for him choosing between these two worthy adversaries.

-Proving mighty powerful things often come in small packages, Miranda admits she's got "a mouth like a sailor," then seeks common ground by charming her adversary with one hilarious whopper of a back-handed compliment.
+Proving mighty powerful things often come in small packages, Lambert admits she's got "a mouth like a sailor," then seeks common ground by charming her adversary with one hilarious whopper of a back-handed compliment.

-Lee Ann turns her rival's wedding announcement into a Sunday comic strip by blacking out the future bride's front tooth in the photo.
+Womack turns her rival's wedding announcement into a Sunday comic strip by blacking out the future bride's front tooth in the photo.
 No harm done by her marker, of course, but she's most likely imagining using her fist to knock out said tooth.